Main illustration: Olenka Malarecka

 Examples of awesome customer support chatbots

 It’s clear that artificial intelligence can improve your customer service experience, both for your team and your customers.
-Let’s take a look at how some different businesses are using Intercom’s AI-powered support bots to answer questions, provide information and help more customers at scale.
+Let’s take a look at how some of our amazing customers are using Intercom’s AI-powered support bots to answer questions, provide information, and help more customers at scale.

 Redefine your support experience with AI-powered chatbots